 India – Orphan drug regulations

-In India, drug intended to treat a condition which affects not more than five lakh (500,000) persons is considered as orphan drug.
+In India, a drug intended to treat a condition which affects not more than five lakh (500,000) persons are considered as an orphan drug.

-India has started revising its orphan drug policy in order to benefit patients with rare disease.
+India has started revising its orphan drug policy in order to benefit patients with a rare diseases.
 Provisions made for clinical development for rare diseases in New Drugs and Clinical Trials Rules, 2019. are

 - Fastrack approval process and special status for orphan drugs, including a complete fee waiver for filing clinical trial.